astarte-platform/astarte/doc/pages/architecture/080-mqtt-v1-protocol.md

 ## Empty Cache

 Astarte MQTT v1 strives to save bandwidth upon reconnections, to make sure even frequent reconnections don't affect bandwidth consumption.
 As such, upon connecting and if MQTT advertises a session present, both sides assume that data flow is ordered and consistent.
 However, there might be cases where this guarantee isn't respected by the device for a number of reasons (e.g.: new device, factory reset, cache lost...).
 In this case, a device might declare that it has no confidence about its status and its known properties, and can request to resynchronise entirely with Astarte.
-In Astarte jargon this message is called _empty cache_ and it is performed by publising "1" on the device `/control/emptyCache` topic.
+In Astarte jargon this message is called _empty cache_ and it is performed by publishing "1" on the device `/control/emptyCache` topic.

 After an empty cache message properties might be purged and Astarte might publish all the server owned properties again.